vegidio/mediasim/README.md

 $ task build os=windows arch=amd64
 ```

-## 📈 Telemetry

-This app collects information about the data that you're comparing to help me track bugs and improve the general stability of the software.

-**No identifiable information about you or your computer is tracked.** But if you still want to stop the telemetry, you can do that by adding the flag `--no-telemetry` in the CLI tool.

 ## 📝 License

 **mediasim** is released under the MIT License.
 See [LICENSE](LICENSE) for details.